Baptiste-Pollien/www/content/project/vfpg/index.md

 firefox html/toc.html
 ```

+A description of all Coq files can be found [here](./docs/coq-descr-files.md).

 ## New Features added

-- Forbidden deroute: Possibility to forbidden certain deroute between blocks.
+* Forbidden deroute: Possibility to forbid certain deroute between blocks.
+* The filed `on_enter` and `on_exit` has been added for the blocks.
-- Height added to the oval (not added everywhere)
+* Height added to the oval (not added everywhere)
+* Return an errors if a flight plan contains more thant 256 blocks or stages.

 ## Current Limitations

 Currently, all the features are not implemented and some modifications from
 the original flight plan generator has been made:

-- When a C code is used for a condition, we considered that the
+* When a C code is used for a condition, we considered that the
-  execution return an integer value, evaluated has a boolean (returned value
+  execution return an integer value, evaluated as a boolean (returned value
   are converted into 0 or 1 only).
-- The parameter `last_wp` is a string.
+* The parameter `last_wp` is a string.
-- Exceptions and forbidden deroute in loop are ignored.
+* Exceptions and forbidden deroute in loops are ignored.
-- `on_enter` option do not work for the first block.
+* `on_enter` option do not work for the first block.
-- If the next block is forbidden then the execution state do not change.
+* If the next block is forbidden then the execution state does not change.
-- If there is a exception but the block is forbidden, then no deroute will
+* If there is an exception but the block is forbidden, then no deroute will
   occur.
-- The field `exec` must an instruction.
+* The field `exec` must be an instruction.
-- The constant `NB_BLOCK` have been replaced by the a constante variable.
+* The constant `NB_BLOCK` has been replaced by constant variables.
-- When there is a deroute, the current stage it is not change.
-In the case of a return, we jump in the deroute stage.
+* When there is a deroute, the current stage is not changed.
+In the case
+  of a return, we jump in the deroute stage.
+* TODO: The proof uses a simplified version of the whole CommonFP.

 ## More information about Paparazzi

 To have information about Paparazzi, go directly on the
 [website](https://wiki.paparazziuav.org/wiki/Main_Page) or on the
 [GitLab project](https://github.com/paparazzi/paparazzi).